dsoprea/PySvn/svn/resources/README.rst

 Usage
 -----

 Usage is divided between two clients that either allow for access to a local working-directory or a remote repository.

-Both clients inherit a common set of methods that work with both local working-directories and remote repositories.
+Both clients inherit a common set of methods that work with both local working- directories and remote repositories.

+`svn.utility.get_client` is provided for convenience.
+If you provide a location that starts with a backslash, it will return a LocalClient instance.
+Otherwise, it will return a RemoteClient instance.

 LocalClient
 ===========

 *LocalClient* allows access to a local working copy.

+- export(path)

 Example *LocalClient* usage::